jvm123/iolinker/README.md

 The iolinker library allows easy interfacing of the iolinker chips, on a PC, a Raspberry Pi or on an Arduino.
 It works with UART, SPI and I2C chips.

+## Install

+To use the library on a PC, simply switch into the iolinker library directory and use *make clean test* to compile and run the unit tests, or *make clean pcserial* to compile the serial test program.

+To use the library on an Arduino, download the IOLinker.zip file, and use Sketch -> Import Library -> Add Library.
+Then paste below code examples into your main program.

+To compile it on a Raspberry Pi, please install the WiringPi library first (http://wiringpi.com/download-and-install/).
+Also run *sudo apt-get install g++-4.8*. *make clean pi* in the iolinker library directory is enough to compile a test program afterwards.

 ## Example usage

 Note that wherever the examples use *Serial.println()*, the code may seem Arduino specific.
 But you could as well change the appropriate lines into a *printf()* statement for Raspberry or PC usage.